Lestes dryas

 Identification

-Requires careful separation from the emerald (Lestes sponsa), with which it shares metallic green coloration, bronze iridescence, and black appendages.
+Requires careful separation from the emerald (Lestes sponsa), with which it shares metallic green coloration, bronze iridescence, and black anal appendages.
 The shape of the anal appendages differs between the two and is the most reliable distinguishing feature.
-Males of L. dryas have versus the eyes typical of L. sponsa males.
+Males of L. dryas have blue versus the brown eyes typical of L. sponsa males.
 L. dryas is the only Lestes species found in both Europe and North America, which aids identification in these regions.
 In Europe, it is generally less common than L. sponsa.

 Images